lgilliland/SimpleLogger/README.md

 # Simple Logger

 A simple pyhon project with an example usage of the python logging library.
 The logging library allows for differernt logging levels to be captured based on a setting within the class.
-Onec the logging level is specified, only log entries written at or above that level will actually be written to the log file.
+Once the logging level is specified, only log entries written at or above that level will actually be written to the log file.
 The logging levels are:
 * CRITICAL
 * ERROR
 * WARNING